Hacknock/leadyou/public/md/new-readme-format-proposal.md

-# New README.md format proposal
+# New README format proposal

 ## What GitHub and Bitbucket mentioned about README.